 James later found employment with Messrs Hunters of Mill Street, Macclesfield, and in 1912 he moved to Tunstall, Stoke on Trent.

 James enlisted with the East Yorkshire Regiment at Tunstall in May 1916 and went to Withernsea for his basic training.
 In October 1916 he was drafted to the Western Front with the Alexandra, Princess Of Wales’s Own (Yorkshire Regiment), and was killed in action on 25 August 1917.
-His death was reported in the Macclesfield Times and the Macclesfield Advertiser on 28 September 1917.
+His death was reported in the Macclesfield Times on 21 September 1917:

 Corporal James Slack is buried in Grave Ref.
 D. 8. of the Torreken Farm Cemetery No.1 near Ypres in West-Vlaanderen, Belgium.
 His mother, who was still living at 7 Higginbotham Street, asked for the inscription TOO DEARLY LOVED IN LIFE TO BE FORGOTTEN IN DEATH to be added to his military headstone.
 A photograph of Corporal Slack’s grave can be seen on the Yorkshire Regiment First World War Remembrance website.

 Corporal James Slack is commemorated in Macclesfield on the Park Green, Town Hall, St Michael’s Church and Christ Church School war memorials.
 He may also be the James Slack named on the St John’s Church Roll of Honour and Ancient Order of Foresters war memorials.

 Brother of Abraham Slack, who served as Private 3055 with the 7th Cheshire Regt, later transferred to the Labour Corps.

 GRO (England & Wales) Index: Births